 Name of creator

-Hershell Elliot Ezrin (b.
+Hershell Elliott Ezrin (b.
 1947) is a former diplomat, political advisor, and senior corporate executive.
 With his background in both provincial and federal politics and later involvement in the corporate sector, he is highly regarded for his expertise in strategic communication and public policy.

 Ezrin was born in Toronto and attended the University of Toronto (Honours B.A., 1968).
 He later received his Masters in History and Economics from Carlton University (M.A.
 1969) where his graduate work focused on developments within the Conservative Party of Canada.
 Following his studies, Ezrin joined the Department of External Affairs (1969) where he worked as a diplomat in offices including New Delhi, Los Angeles, and New York.
 As Canadian Consul in New York (1978-1981), Ezrin managed media relations with American and foreign press through the sovereignty debates and the 1980 Quebec referendum.

 In 1981, Mr. Ezrin returned to Ottawa when seconded to the role of Executive Director of the Canadian Unity Information Office.
 The federal office managed communications around public policy and, in the period of Ezrin’s tenure, was focused on publicizing the Constitution Act and the Charter of Rights and Freedoms.
 During this period he was also a member of the federal-provincial relations team within the Privy Council Office under Prime Minister Pierre Trudeau.